mlundine/Shoreline_Extraction_GAN/README.md

 Using LSTMs to project cross-shore positions into the future.

-To use this tool, you should have a folder with all of the cross-shore timeseries for your study areas (defined by a transect number).
+* To use this tool, you should have a folder with all of the cross-shore timeseries for your study areas (defined by a transect number).

-You will need to input the following:
+* You will need to input the following:
 	* a site name
 	* a starting and ending index (transect number to start and stop at)
 	* the number of epochs to train each LSTM for
 	* the batch size for training the LSTM
 	* the number of layers in the LSTM
 	* the look-back value for the LSTM
 	* the number of predictions,
 	* the number of times to repeat training to get a confidence interval for the projections
 	* the training data split fraction

-The default values have so far been promising, but will depend upon the different datasets used.
+* Values will vary depending upon input datasets.
 Fine-tuning of various values (epochs, batch size, layers, look-back values, predictions, repeats) would be beneficial to get the best results.

-Currently, the LSTM is trained to project shorelines at 3-month intervals, so with a number of predicitons equal to 40, it is projecting ten years from the last observed satellite shoreline (4 predictions per year, 40 predictions per ten years).
+* Currently, the LSTM is trained to project shorelines at 3-month intervals, so with a number of predicitons equal to 40, it is projecting ten years from the last observed satellite shoreline (4 predictions per year, 40 predictions per ten years).

-Upon clicking Run, you will need to feed it the folder with the extracted timeseries, and then make a new folder to save the projections to.
+* Upon clicking Run, you will need to feed it the folder with the extracted timeseries, and then make a new folder to save the projections to.

-For each transect it will save to the projected folder:
+* For each transect it will save to the projected folder:
 	* CSV containing projected values (datetime, mean projected cross-shore distance, upper 95% confidence bound, lower 95% confidence bound)
 	* Timeseries figure with the 3-month moving average and then the projected data

 # Merge Projections